davepinch/pinchy.cc/content/topics/astronomy/constellations/hydrus/hydrus.md

   - Phoenix (constellation)
   - Reticulum
   - Tucana
+constellation of:
+  - snake
-constellation of: southern celestial hemisphere not to be confused with: Hydra
+  - southern celestial hemisphere not to be confused with: Hydra
 type: constellation
 tags:
   - male
   - water
-  - snake
   - constellation
 ---